Physics Department

 A variety of courses are offered in electronics, atomic and nuclear physics, astrophysics, optics, thermodynamics, electricity, magnetism, and mechanics to allow students to complete degree requirements for the major in physics.

-Physics students at Hartwick benefit from modern facilities for learning, including an optics lab, an advanced lab for nuclear physics experiments, and a building shop- complete with milling machine, band saw, welding equipment and 3D printer.
-The Ernest B. Wright Observatory, at the top of Oyaron Hill on the Hartwick campus, is available for students to use for senior these projects or a directed study.
-Research opportunities include astronomy observations at the Arecibo Telescope in Puerto Rico.
+Physics students at Hartwick benefit from modern facilities for learning, including an optics lab, an advanced lab for nuclear physics experiments, and a building shop- complete with milling machine, CNC machine, band saw, welding equipment and 3D printer.
+Students also have access to a computer lab, and standard analytical equipment to perform a wide number of material studies.
+The Ernest B. Wright Observatory, at the top of Oyaron Hill on the Hartwick campus, is available for students to use for senior these projects or a directed study, as well as a hydrogen-alpha solar telescope.
+Research opportunities include radio astronomy observations at the Green Bank Telescope in West Virginia.
 Physics students may join Society of Physics Students, the professional physics association and Sigma Pi Sigma Honor Society to build research and career networks.